jhordyess/deposit-expectations/README.md

 # Simple loan calculator

 Calculator for basic calculation of loans.
 Using the formula explained in: [Investopedia](https://www.investopedia.com/) with the post: [Calculate Amortization of Loans](https://www.investopedia.com/terms/a/amortization.asp#toc-amortization-of-loans).
-Also, the UX was based on [Loan calculator by Bojan Oreskovic](https://dribbble.com/shots/16434845-Loan-calculator).
+Also, is inspired by [Bojan Oreskovic's Loan calculator](https://dribbble.com/shots/16434845-Loan-calculator).

 Enter the amount, number of years, and interest rate; then click "Calculate" to compute monthly payments.

 ## Online

 See online: <https://simloc.jhordyess.com>.

-## Dockerize

-Please review the [docker](https://github.com/jhordyess/simple-loan-calculator/tree/docker) branch.

 ## Dev Info